priyantha22/react-basics-b-05/README.md

-## This is for lerning Version Controling
+## This is for learning Version Controlling

 ## step 01 : create a repository github.com